jdnichollsc/Meteor-Starter-Template/README.md

 });
 ```

-# Events
+# Events (Client side)
-We can create events listeners to save data, redirect the users, etc
+We can create events listeners to save data, redirect the users, etc from the **client** side.
 ```javascript
 Template.postSubmit.events({
   'submit form': function(e) {